abeljoby/focus-prep/README.md

 # Focus Prep
-## Sixth Semester College Mini Project
+A test creation and practice platform with AI-generated questions and answer validation.

-A test creation and practice platform with AI-generated questions and answer validation
+**Presented at UDYAMA 1.0 Project Expo, Thiruvananthapuram, India**
 ## Overview
 An innovative test creation and practice platform featuring AI-powered question generation and answer validation, designed to enhance learning experiences for students.
 Teachers can effortlessly conduct tests for students or students can engage in self-study by attempting tests tailored to their chosen topics.
 This platform is particularly valuable for students preparing for entrance exams or regular school and college assessments, providing a smarter and more efficient way to build familiarity with the process of writing tests.